 Detailed description of the degree programme

-Our programme in Engineering Physics will qualify you to become a developer of innovative technologies – particularly in the areas of optical technologies, biomedical engineering, technical orthopaedics, and business management in technology.
+Our programme in Engineering Physics will qualify you to become a developer of innovative technologies – particularly in the areas of optical technologies and biomedical engineering.
 You will learn not only the mathematics and science skills you need, but also a comprehensive set of practical skills.
 Teaching takes place not only in the lecture hall, but also in our modern labs.
 Furthermore, our numerous contacts with industry open the doors to hands-on business experience during your time at university.

 After obtaining your degree, you will have a broad basis of knowledge and skills in science and engineering.
 This will make you a versatile problem-solver who is able to develop products in many different fields without assistance, as well as analyse technical problems and tackle them in a structured manner.
 Your specialisations will be optical technology and biomedical engineering.
 In addition, you will learn how to conduct and present academic work during your degree programme.
 You will also develop your ability to work in a team and prepare for working in an international environment.